KILTprotocol/docs/docs/sdk/1-workshop/03-attester/01-account.md

 After you have [setup the project structure](./) in the last step, we'll create our <span class="label-role attester">Attester</span> account.
 In KILT, there is an account which is an object that interacts with the blockchain.
-An accounts contains multiple properties.
+An account contains multiple properties.
 One of them is the `address`: it's the entity's unique and public on-chain identifier, that is used to pay fees and deposits.
 All we need to create an account is a mnemonic.